MetOffice/jules/.github/pull_request_template.md

 - [ ] Comments have been included that aid undertanding and enhance the readability of the code
 - [ ] My changes generate no new warnings
+- [ ] If editing `rose-meta/jules-shared` then have you supplied a linked UM PR?

 ## Testing